Intrauterine Insemination (IUI)

 What are the steps involved in an IUI treatment?

-An assessment is made through ultrasound and blood test.
+An assessment is made through an ultrasound and blood test.
 Medication may be prescribed to stimulate the growth of multiple follicles in the ovaries.
-These follicles will develop into eggs.
+These follicles will hopefully develop to have mature eggs.

 Day 8, 9 or 10:

 Endometrial lining and follicle size are assessed through ultrasound to determine the date of the next visit.

 Day 11, 12 or 13:

 A trigger shot may be given to induce maturation of the egg within a scheduled time frame, and the IUI is timed accordingly.

 36 to 40 hours after the trigger shot, the IUI is carried out.
 A semen sample is provided and sperm is prepared, concentrated (washed) and placed in the uterus using a thin catheter.